kino-mc/kino/README.md

-Kinō (帰納: induction, recursion) is a SMT-based, k-induction engine for transition systems.
+Kinō (帰納: induction, recursion) is an SMT-based, k-induction engine for transition systems.

 # License